 The next best grade of beef is Choice.
 It has less marbling than Prime but more than Select.

-What I honestly like to do is to watch when meat goes on sale is to look at what grade of beef it is.
-I like to compare the price of Prime and Choice grade beef; if the difference is small, I will choose the Prime beef.
+I honestly like to watch when meat goes on sale and look at what grade of beef it is.
+I want to compare the price of Prime and Choice grade beef; if the difference is slight, I will choose the Prime beef.

 It is the fat that gives you the flavor as well as the ability to make gravy and Yorkshire pudding.